YvosOnTheHub/LabNetApp/Kubernetes_v5/Scenarios/Scenario05/README.md

 You will also find in this directory a few storage class files.
 You can decide to use all of them, only a subset of them or modify them as you wish.

-You will notice an _mountOption_ called _discard_ in these storage classes.
-This is used to allow -Space Reclamation_ from the underlying OS.
+You will notice a entry _mountOption: discard_ in these storage classes.
+This is used to allow _Space Reclamation_ from the underlying OS.

 ```bash
 $ kubectl create -f sc-csi-ontap-san.yaml